-2. Annual VAT accounting
+3. Annual VAT accounting

-This can help with cashflow and administration time, as businesses know what their liability will be on a monthly basis, but the balancing payment could come as a bit of a shock if trading has been particularly good.
+This can help with cash flow and administration time, as businesses know what their liability will be on a monthly basis, but the balancing payment could come as a bit of a shock if trading has been particularly good.
 This is not widely used by IT contractor companies.

-3. Flat Rate VAT scheme
+4. Flat Rate VAT scheme

 The flat rate percentage varies according to industry types (for most IT contractors, the rate is 14.5%), and may be advantageous for contractors depending on how much their company spends on purchases.

-You can apply if your annual taxable turnover (not including VAT) will be £150,000 or less; and your annual total turnover (including VAT) will be £187,500 or less.
+You can apply if your annual taxable turnover (not including VAT) will be £150,000 or less, and your annual total turnover (including VAT) will be £187,500 or less.